An appraisal letter acknowledges the contribution and reviews the performance of an employee during a calendar year.

-Just praising or only criticizing your employees won’t help them learn from their experience.
-You should maintain a balance between both the negative and positive feedback constructively to push them to do better.
+Just praising or criticizing your employees won’t help them learn from their experience.
+You should maintain a balance between both the negative and positive feedback to push them to do better.

 Following these tips, you can provide clarity and motivation to your employee.
 So, initiate a meeting with your manager, asap, to measure your employees’ performance.

 However, you can’t write an appraisal letter without knowing its different types and methods.